If your tea builds some foam you may wonder what happened: Is tea supposed to foam?Is it still safe to drink it?

 While there are manmade saponins (for example the ones used to make detergents or soap), they also occur naturally in a wide range of plants, like in tea plants.

-Tea also has tannins that may also produce some foam.
+Tea also contains tannins and tannins may also produce some foam.

 That’s why it’s absolutely normal if your tea builds some foam on top.